mdn/content/files/en-us/web/progressive_web_apps/how_to/share_data_between_apps/index.md

 {{PWASidebar}}

-Application sharing is the ability for one application to pass information or data to another application on a mobile or desktop device.
+Application sharing is the ability of one application to pass information or data to another application on the same device.
 This feature is useful for users as it allows them to share information between two applications without the need for these applications to have prior knowledge of each other.

 For example, on your mobile device, you can share photos or videos from your photo app with another application that accepts images, such as an email application.
 This sharing pattern is orchestrated by the operating system (OS) where the two applications are installed: